eclipse-edc/Virtual-Connector/docs/administration_api.md

 requested from the IssuerService.
 These steps are typically performed by an automated system, a so-called _tenant manager_.
 This may be a shell script, a CI/CD pipeline, or a dedicated application.

-To do that, the tenant manager must communicate with several APIs, creating resources.
+To do that, the provisioning system must communicate with several APIs, creating resources.

 In addition to those steps, the newly onboarded participant may want to manage some data of their own, such as data sharing or request more Verifiable Credentials or initiate the download of another data offering.
 Naturally, tenant